iwantmyname/blog/_posts/2014-09-18-globe-runner-sheds-some-light.md

 ***

 So this brings up a big point for me—not all gTLDs are equal.
 And it has nothing to do with the gTLD itself, but of the clientele you're trying to reach.
-People tend to be much more conservative when large amounts of money are on the table, and trying to lure someone into buying diamonds online with a .DIAMONDS domain name seems screams of a potential scam.
-But .MENU, especially when attached to a restaurant people already know, presents no threat.
+People tend to be much more conservative when large amounts of money are on the table, and trying to lure someone in to buy diamonds online with a .DIAMONDS domain name seems screams of a potential scam.
+But .MENU, especially when attached to a restaurant people already know, presents no threat at all.
 If I were a local business depending on matching branding for discoverability, I'd absolutely go with a new gTLD if the .COM was already taken.

 Be sure to read through the [whole report](http://globerunner.com/com-vs-new-gtld/) though to see the entirety of the test.
 If your marketing relies on Google AdWords or PPC marketing, the results may be quite useful.